the-eko/authentication_boilerplate/README.md

-# authentication_boilerplate
+# authentication boilerplate

 This is an authentication boilerplate for a node backend.

+Looking for a docker supported version check out the [docker branch](https://github.com/perkinsjr/authentication_boilerplate/tree/docker-support)

 ## Needed to run